chengjie-lu/chengjie-lu.github.io/_pages/about.md

 <div align=left><img src="https://chengjie-lu.github.io/images/news.png" width="36" /></div>

+*1. I won the **first prize** in the ACM Student Research Competition@[ICSE2023](https://conf.researchr.org/home/icse-2023)!*

-*1. Our TSE paper entitled "[Learning Configurations of Operating Environment of Autonomous Vehicles to Maximize their Collisions](https://chengjie-lu.github.io/files/TSE___DeepCollision.pdf)"* has been accepted by ICSE 2023 Journal-First Papers Track and will be presented at the conference.
+*2. Our TSE paper entitled "[Learning Configurations of Operating Environment of Autonomous Vehicles to Maximize their Collisions](https://chengjie-lu.github.io/files/TSE___DeepCollision.pdf)" has been accepted by ICSE 2023 Journal-First Papers Track and will be presented at the conference.*

-*2. I recently have several papers accepted by ICSE 2023 and MSR 2023:*
+*3. I recently have several papers accepted by ICSE 2023 and MSR 2023:*

 - Test Scenario Generation for Autonomous Driving Systems with Reinforcement Learning.<br>
 **Chengjie Lu**<br>